-New Entrepreneurs Will Regret 8 Things This 2018: Here’s How To Avoid Them
+New Entrepreneurs Will Regret 8 Things: Here’s How To Avoid Them

 A lot of people are already calling 2016 the year of the entrepreneur in Nigeria and Africa as a whole.
 With the job cuts, fewer job openings, and rising inflation, many individuals are already bidding on what businesses to invest in or start.
 While there are those who want to start a business because of the unfortunate economic situation, there’re also others who are excited to start a business because it’s inborn and have finally gotten either the capital, skill, or team they need to launch.
 With a rush of worry and excitement, comes a lot of mistakes.
 These mistakes would cost a lot of new entrepreneurs gravely this 2016.
 Many will not be able to recover from it, but a few would.

 See Also: The 7 Biggest Mistakes Contractors Make

 Here are 8 costly mistakes new entrepreneurs will make in 2016 and how to overcome them:

 1).
 Focusing More On The Product Than The Customer: